 I started two habits that completely changed the game.

-I think you should implement them as well to clean up your digital diet in the most impactful way!
+Implement them as well to do your digital detox challenge in the most impactful way!

 This is a bold statement, sure, but it’s true.